 ESA's Education Office offers European students the opportunity to attend the International Astronautical Congress (IAC).
-This year’s IAC will be held from 29 September – 3 October in Toronto, Canada.
+This year’s IAC will be held from 12 – 16 October in Jerusalem, Israel.

-The theme of the 65th edition of IAC is "Our World Needs Space".
+The theme of the 66th edition of IAC is "Space – The Gateway for Mankind’s Future".

 The congress is the main annual meeting point for space professionals and provides participating students with a once in a lifetime opportunity to create many valuable contacts with both professionals and like-minded students from all over the world.

 Throughout the congress students can interact with experts, listen to their views on the future of space and learn about the latest developments in the space industry.
 At the same time students are encouraged to actively contribute to the congress by presenting their own research to the space community.
 Some will have the opportunity to give presentations in the official technical sessions of the congress, alongside leading space experts who can often provide valuable feedback and guidance.

 Students selected by ESA will be sponsored in order to cover their registration fees and a contribution towards travel and accommodation expenses will be given.